 Stage Director Chas Rader-Shieber is known both for his bold and inventive productions and for his acute musical instincts.
 Reviewing his staging of Janáček’s The Cunning Little Vixen Toronto’s Classical 96.3 FM praised Mr. Rader-Shieber’s “daring and visionary approach to staging” and declared him “a force to be reckoned with in the opera world.”

-Mr. Rader-Shieber’s 2022-23 season features a debut with Orpheus PDX, directing a new production of Monteverdi’s L’Orfeo, followed by a return to Curtis Institute of Music for Britten's The Turn of the Screw.
-Later in the season he travels to the Rocky Mountains for a new production of Korngold’s Die Tote Stadt with Opera Colorado, before returning to Des Moines Metro Opera for a new production in summer 2023.
+Last season featured a debut for Mr. Rader-Shieber with Orpheus PDX, directing a new production of Monteverdi’s L’Orfeo, followed by a return to Curtis Institute of Music for Dangerous Liasons, rescheduled from the 2021-22 season.
+He also traveled to the Rocky Mountains for a new production of Korngold’s Die Tote Stadt with Opera Colorado.

 In the 2021-2022 season, Mr. Rader-Shieber returned to Des Moines Metro Opera for a new production of Britten’s A Midsummer Night’s Dream, collaborating with frequent design partner Jacob A. Climer.
 During the COVID-19 impacted 2020-2021 season, his engagements included a film entitled Mercy, inspired by Mozart’s La clemenza di Tito, which he co-directed with Alek Shrader for the Curtis Institute of Music, a new production of Rameau’s Platée at Des Moines Metro Opera, and a reprisal of his acclaimed production of Orfeo ed Euridice at The Dallas Opera (cancelled).